 Our multidisciplinary team of specialists including palliative care physicians, nurses, pharmacists, allied health professionals, volunteers and pastoral care specialists, work together to develop personalised treatment plans to enable patients to live their life to the fullest.

-The inpatient unit at Prahran provides acute and intensive specialist palliative and end of life care, set in a homelike environment.
+Our inpatient unit in Prahran provides acute and intensive specialist palliative and end of life care in a homelike environment.
 Patients admitted to this service have complex symptoms that require close monitoring and management including medication changes and infusions, nerve blocks and radiotherapy.

 Our multidisciplinary team will work with you and your family to set goals for your care based on your wishes.
 Patients admitted for symptom management and discharge planning are assisted with preparation and transition to home.

 If home is no longer an option, we can also assist with preparations for alternative accommodation.
 We provide end of life care that focuses on comfort and peaceful care, supporting patients and families with physical, emotional and psychological needs.